jaisimhamanipatruni/Los-Alamos-National-Laboratory-Eartquake-Prediction/README.md

-# Los-Alamos-National-Laboratory-Eartquake-Prediction
+# Kaggle_Earthquake_challenge
-by Jaisimha Manipatruni
+This is the code for the Kaggle Earthquake Challenge by Siraj Raval on Youtube